react-navigation/react-navigation.github.io/versioned_docs/version-5.x/upgrading-from-4.x.md

 To reuse code using the old API with minimal changes, you can use the [compatibility layer](compatibility.md).

+## Before you upgrade

+React Navigation 4 is still maintained and will stay compatible with the latest version of React Native.
+We'll accept small pull requests and release bug fixes.
+While we won't be actively working on new features for React Navigation 4, they may be occasionally backported.

+If React Navigation 4 is working well for you and you don't need any of the new capabilities of the new version, you can keep using it.
+You don't have to rewrite your navigation structure.

+However, if you're starting a new project, we recommend to use the latest version instead of React Navigation 4.

 ## Package names

 For React Navigation 5, we went with scoped packages (e.g. `@react-navigation/stack`).
 It distinguishes them from previous versions and makes it harder to accidentally mix v4 and v5 packages.
 The following are the new equivalent package names: